Unapologetically Liz

 As she speaks, she stretches her legs, her Gucci slides peeking out from underneath the table.
 "When I'm down and out, some days I really don't understand why I was given this vessel, this body, that is so different and has been treated so differently my whole life," she says.

 Cambage has been bullied since she was a young girl.
 Nowadays, she is accosted at least three times a day by strangers asking how tall she is.
-She says the head of the WNBA, the WNBL (Australia) and FIBA have told her privately that they don't know how to referee someone of her size.
+She says the heads of the WNBA, the WNBL (Australia) and FIBA have told her privately that they don't know how to referee someone of her size.

 "If they can't get it together now, how is the game meant to progress and evolve?"
 Cambage says.
 "I'm evolution right now."